satellite-image-deep-learning/techniques/README.md

 * [Comparing urban environments using satellite imagery and convolutional neural networks](https://github.com/adrianalbert/urban-environments) -> includes interesting study of the image embedding features extracted for each image on the Urban Atlas dataset.
 Accompanying [paper](https://www.researchgate.net/publication/315882788_Using_convolutional_networks_and_satellite_imagery_to_identify_patterns_in_urban_environments_at_a_large_scale)
 * [RSI-CB](https://github.com/lehaifeng/RSI-CB) -> A Large Scale Remote Sensing Image Classification Benchmark via Crowdsource Data
 * [NAIP_PoolDetection](https://github.com/annaptasznik/NAIP_PoolDetection) -> modelled as an object recognition problem, a CNN is used to identify images as being swimming pools or something else - specifically a street, rooftop, or lawn
+* [Land Use and Land Cover Classification using a ResNet Deep Learning Architecture](https://www.luigiselmi.eu/eo/lulc-classification-deeplearning.html) -> uses fastai and the EuroSAT dataset

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic or instance segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take long than for classification/object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.